Don’t limit yourself to jams and jellies. Pressure canning meat is possible with any kind of meat for long-term, convenient storage

 - Remove rings, wash jars, label lids and put away.

-Of course, there’s more to it than that, so keep reading.
+Of course, there’s more to pressure canning meat than that, so keep reading.
 Please don’t can unless you have the Ball Blue Book or read up on the latest USDA recommendations online.
+The National Center for Home Food Preservation will always have the latest information on safe pressure and processing times.

 Don’t rely on your mother’s canning books.